LuisGilGB/book-rust-web-development/ch_02/notes.md

 Traits are the way Rust enable implementation of shared behaviours between types.
 They can be compared to interfaces, abstract classes or mixins in other languages.
 They are, so, the way to implement polymorphism in Rust.

+## Macros

+Macros are directives that are applied to the code before compilation.
+They take the code encapsulated in them and generate new Rust code from it.

+## Casting

+Rust has no implicit casting.
+If we want to cast a value to another type, we need to do it explicitly.
+This is mostly done with methods (often provided by traits).